alvarezloaiciga/webchat/docs/README.md

 <script src="https://<tenant>.goquiq.com/app/webchat/index.js" />
 ```

-Next, setup Webchat by calling the `Quiq()` function in the body of your page:
+Next, setup Web Chat by calling the `Quiq()` function in the body of your page:

 ```javascript
 var chat = Quiq({